 Accessing Your Raw Data

 You can access your raw genetic data within your 23andMe account one of three ways:

 - Navigate directly to you.23andme.com/tools/data/

-- Click on Tools, located at the top of your homepage, and select Browse Raw Data from the available tools.
+- Click on Tools in the navigation bar at the top of your homepage, and select Browse Raw Data from the available tools.

 The main view of the Browse Raw Data feature shows the same pictorial representation of each chromosome – including a Y chromosome – for all users.
 It is important to note that except in rare genetic cases, women do not inherit a Y chromosome and will see “not determined” for markers found on the Y chromosome.